 Medical Student & Resident Education

-Medical and psychology graduate students, pediatric residents, and psychology and neuropsychology interns and fellows are actively involved in the care of patients in our clinics.
+Faculty in the Division of Developmental-Behavioral Pediatrics are committed to physician and psychologist education and training.
+Medical and psychology graduate students, pediatric residents, psychology and neuropsychology interns, and pediatric and neuropsychology fellows are actively involved in the care of patients in our clinics.

 The Division provides the major instruction to pediatric residents in the evaluation of development and behavior and treatment of developmental disabilities.
-Division faculty provide direct teaching for PL1 and PL2 residents in various clinics as well as through didactics including, but not limited to: Dyslexia, Myelomeningocele, Autism, ADHD, Low Birth Weight, Down Syndrome and other Neurodevelopmental Disorders.
+Division faculty provide direct teaching for PL1 and PL2 residents in various clinics as well as through didactics including, but not limited to: Dyslexia, Myelomeningocele, Autism, ADHD, Down Syndrome, childhood externalizing behaviors, anxiety issues in childhood and adolescence, toileting issues, school and learning problems, and other developmental / behavioral concerns.
 Residents are also integrated with programs such as Early Childhood Intervention, Speech, Occupational, Physical, and Recreational therapies, and Child Life.
-A Developmental-Behavioral Pediatrics elective is also available for pediatric residents.